Aslan Bzhania: Opposition leader

 On 3 December 2016, Bzhania was detained by Russian border guards before crossing the border into Abkhazia.
 The event triggered protests by the Abkhazian opposition, who alleged Bzhania had been arrested on behest of the Abkhazian authorities.
 On 4 December, President Khajimba asked the Russian Ambassador in Abkhazia to facilitate Bzhania's release.
 In the evening, Bzhania was released and allowed to cross the border.
 In a press conference on 6 December, Bzhania stated that he had no direct evidence of involvement by the Abkhazian government, but claimed that while detained, he was approached by a man in civilian clothes who said he was instructed to inform him that he constituted a threat to both the Russian and the Abkhazian state.
 He also described how he had been subjected to multiple alcohol and drugs tests, and how his personal weapon, munition and license were subjected to close scrutiny.

 Presidential elections

 In 2019 Bzhania entered the 2019 Abkhazian presidential election and was considered a favorite candidate.
 However he was admitted to a hospital in Moscow in a severe condition in April 2019, with the presence of a large dose of mercury and aluminum in his blood, leading to allegations of poisoning on political grounds.
 He remained in the clinic through May, his respiratory system and speech impaired.
 As a result, he withdrew from the election on 15 July.

 Raul Khajimba went on to win the election, but this prompted protests and in January 2020 the Abkhazian Supreme Court annulled the results.
 Khajimba resigned the presidency on 12 January, and new elections were called for 22 March.
 Bzhania entered these elections and won with 59% of the vote.

+Presidency

 The 2021 Abkhazia unrest was against Bzhania.

+Overthrow

+In November 2024, large protests took place against the investment agreement between Abkhazia and Russia.
+On 15 November, protesters seized the building of the People's Assembly of Abkhazia and demanded Bzhania's resignation.
+Bzhania refused to resign.
+On 16 November, the Abkhazian opposition claimed that Bzhania had fled to an unknown location, while his press team announced that Bzhania was in his native village of Tamishi, and not at a Russian military base as previously rumoured.

+On 19 November, after four days of protesters seizing government buildings and negotiations between the government and the opposition, President Aslan Bzhania and Prime Minister Alexander Ankvab resigned.
+Vice President Badra Gunba became acting president, while a snap election was held on 15 February 2025.